marcosp-araujo/Tower2csv/README.md

 DATA EXAMPLE

-  Data from the OWEZ offshore meteorological tower are used exemplify the Tower2csv applicability.
-You can find data from other sites in the following link:
+  Data from the OWEZ offshore meteorological tower are used to exemplify the Tower2csv applicability.
+You can find data from other sites at the following link:

   https://talltowers.bsc.es/access-the-data

-NETCDF DATA STRUCTURE
+netCDF DATABASE STRUCTURE

   Now, let's continue by understanding the dataset structure using the data example which is uploaded here.
 When opening the "owez" folder, there is subfolder called "10minutely":